 In any competitive multiplayer shooter, accuracy is King.
 And that’s no more true than in Modern Warfare 2 and Warzone 2.

-A major way of ensuring your shots are on target is to minimise your recoil – that’s the amount your gun moves when you fire.
+A major way of ensuring your shots are on target is to minimize your recoil – that’s the amount your gun moves when you fire.

 If you want to keep your recoil to a minimum – then check out these handy tips – and a quick explainer.